tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 ```bash
 protoc -I="shared" --go_out="server" "shared/packets.proto"
 ```
+This command tells the `protoc` compiler to look in the `shared` folder for the `.proto` file, and to output the generated Go code in the `server` folder.
+The first few lines of the `packets.proto` file itself tell the compiler which package to use for the generated code, so we don't need to specify it here.

 You should see some new files appear in your `server` folder under `pkg/`:
 ```